quacksouls/lyf/doc/object.md

 `ClassName` with the name of the class you are instantiating.
 The arguments given will be passed to the constructor, assuming you have declared a constructor that takes the same number of arguments.
-As shown in the above class template, the keyword `this` allows you to reference a class attribute, whether declared as public or private.
+As shown in the above class template, the keyword `this` allows you to reference a class attribute from within the class itself, regardless of whether the attribute is declared as public or private.
 In fact, the keyword `this` can be used to reference a class' method as well.

 The script `object-func.js` above can be rewritten to use a class as follows.